[HISTORY: Adopted by the Board of Trustees of the Village of Roslyn Harbor 9-25-2018 by L.L. No. 7-2018. Amendments noted where applicable.]

-The applicant may be required by the Board of Review, as a condition to the issuance of a permit for tree removal, to plant replacement trees.
-The Board of Review shall designate the number and size of replacement trees to be planted.
-The applicant may select the species to be planted from the approved Village list.
-The location for planting of the replacement trees shall be agreed upon between the Board of Review and the applicant prior to the issuance of a permit for removal.
-Replacement trees must be planted within 12 months of the issuance of the permit and be warranted by the applicant to survive for one year after the Building Inspector has certified that the replanting was completed with the required plant materials in the designated area, all in a workmanlike manner.
+The applicant may be required by the Tree Committee, in its discretion and as a condition to the issuance of a permit for tree removal of a live or viable tree or trees, to plant replacement trees.
+No replacement tree shall be required for removal of a dead tree or a tree that is in critical decline.
+The Tree Committee shall designate the number and size of replacement trees to be planted, which must have a minimum diameter of four inches per tree.
+In the discretion of the Tree Committee, in lieu of planting replacement trees, the Tree Committee may permit an applicant to make a donation to the Village's beautification fund.
+This donation shall be in an amount determined by the Board of Trustees taking into account the size and number of trees to be removed, which amount shall not be less than $500 per tree.
+For replacement trees, the applicant may select the species to be planted from the approved Village list.
+The location for planting of the replacement trees shall be agreed upon between the Tree Committee and the applicant prior to the issuance of a permit for removal.
+Replacement trees must be planted within 12 months of the issuance of the permit and be warranted by the applicant to survive for one year after the Building Inspector or Tree Committee has certified that the replanting was completed with the required plant materials in the designated area, all in a workmanlike manner.

-To ensure that replanting will be timely and properly completed, the applicant may either plant the replacement trees before the issuance of the permit or post with the Village a deposit of $500 per tree, or such other amount as the Board of Trustees shall establish by resolution.
-If the replacement trees are certified by the Building Inspector as being properly planted within 12 months from the issuance of the permit, the deposit will be refunded to the applicant.
+To ensure that replanting will be timely and properly completed, the applicant will be required to post with the Village a deposit according to the fee schedule, or such other amount as the Board of Trustees shall establish by resolution.
+If the replacement trees are certified by the Building Inspector as being properly and timely planted and survived for 12 months, the deposit will be refunded to the applicant.
 If not completed and certified within the twelve-month period, the deposit will be deemed abandoned and will become the Village's fund to be used for the beautification of the Village, as the Trustees so determine.

-Any person aggrieved by any determination of the Board of Review in exercise of the authority granted by this article shall have the right to appeal, stating, in writing, the reasons for the appeal, to the Zoning Board of Appeals.
-The determination of the Zoning Board of Appeals on said appeal shall be final and conclusive.
+Any person aggrieved by any determination of the Tree Committee in exercise of the authority granted by this article shall have the right to appeal, stating, in writing, the reasons for the appeal, to the Board of Trustees.
+The determination of the Board of Trustees on said appeal shall be final and conclusive.

 The following regulations shall be complied with during construction following the granting of a tree removal permit:

 Restriction of vehicles to construction areas.
-There shall be no excavation on the site before the Board of Review has approved the location of the stakeout of the drives, parking sites, building sites, and other areas shown on the plan.
+There shall be no excavation on the site before the Building Inspector has approved the location of the stakeout of the driveway, parking areas, building sites, and other areas shown on the site plan.
 Construction equipment shall be limited to the actual area to be graded according to the approved plans.
 No vehicles of any kind shall pass over areas to be left in their natural state according to the approved plans.
-No material or temporary soil deposits shall be placed within six feet of any existing tree.
+No material or temporary soil deposits shall be placed within six feet of any existing tree which is to remain.
 No heavy equipment shall be operated in such a manner as to break, tear, bruise, decorticate or otherwise injure any living or dormant tree or its root structure.

 Protective barriers.
-During construction, the permittee shall provide appropriate barriers around existing trees not scheduled for removal.
+During construction, the property owner shall provide and maintain appropriate barriers around existing trees not scheduled for removal.

-Responsibility of permittee.
-The permittee shall be fully responsible for any damage caused to existing trees and shall also be responsible for replacing any such damaged trees as well as any trees which are removed in violation of this article.
-He shall bear the responsibility for both his own employees and any contractors and subcontractors.
+Responsibility of property owner.
+The property owner shall be fully responsible for any damage caused to existing trees and shall also be responsible for replacing any such damaged trees as well as any trees which are removed in violation of this article.
+He shall bear the responsibility for both his own contractors, employees and any subcontractors.

-Any owner of real property who has substantially altered a tree without a permit, or has allowed or permitted a tree to be substantially altered on his/her property without a permit, shall be required to deposit in to the Village's beautification fund $1,500 per tree for each tree with a circumference less 36 inches and $2,500 for each tree with a circumference greater than 36 inches.
-For this section, circumference shall be measured at the base of the tree stump.
+Any owner of real property who has substantially altered a tree without a permit, or has allowed or permitted a tree to be substantially altered on his/her property without a permit, shall be required to deposit in to the Village's beautification fund $1,500 per tree for each tree with a circumference less than 30 inches and $2,500 for each tree with a circumference greater than 30 inches.
+For this section, circumference shall be measured at the base of the tree stump at ground level.
 After the owner is given written notice by the Village of payment due under this section, all pending building permits shall be suspended, and no building permit or certificate of occupancy shall be issued until payment is made in full.
 If payment is not received within 90 days, it shall be added to the next Village tax bill.

-Any person who shall violate any of the provisions of this article, or shall permit or allow a violation to occur, shall be deemed guilty of a violation and, upon conviction thereof, shall be subject to a fine as provided in Chapter 1, Article I, of this Code per tree.
+In addition to the required payment imposed by § 251-17, any person who shall violate any of the provisions of this article, or shall permit or allow a violation to occur, shall further be deemed guilty of a violation and, upon conviction thereof, be subject to fines and penalties imposed by the Village Court.
 In addition, this article may be enforced by civil action, including an injunction.